Professional edition active

 Most indications for myomectomy and hysterectomy are similar, and patients should be counseled about risks and benefits of each procedure.

-If women desire pregnancy or want to keep their uterus, myomectomy is used.
-In about 55% of women with infertility due to fibroids alone, myomectomy can restore fertility, resulting in pregnancy after about 15 months.
+If women desire future pregnancy or uterine conservation, myomectomy is performed (6).
 Multiple myomectomy can be more technically difficult than hysterectomy.
 Multiple myomectomy often involves increased bleeding, postoperative pain, and adhesions, and may increase risk of uterine rupture during subsequent pregnancies.

 Factors that favor hysterectomy include